WELCOME & ORIENTATION: (Click on any words in teal color that are hyperlinks to more information about that item)

 Coordination of transportation will be provided, in theory, to all presenters (and spouses).
 Everyone should try to arrive in Costa Mesa by Friday April 12 around or before 4:30 pm so as to get checked into your hotel and have time for transportation to the Invitation only Speaker’s Dinner at Le Chateau Garden Bistro located inside of the Ayers Hotel Costa Mesa starting sharply at 6 pm.
 The dinner should conclude by 7:30 pm with transportation provided back to Orange Coast College for Friday night’s Keynote address by Dr. David Goldblatt, co-author of Jazz and the Philosophy of Art.

 The conference plans on coordinating transporting conference presenters to meals for Friday night’s Speaker’s dinner, Saturday lunch and dinner.
 Saturday and Sunday breakfast is your responsibility.
-The conference recommends The Broken Yolk Cafe for breakfasts at 2701 Harbor Blvd. in Costa Mesa west of Orange Coast College (OCC).
+The conference recommends if you are staying at Ayres Hotel that you can get breakfast at the Le Chateau Garden Bistro restaurant.
+Another breakfast place is The Broken Yolk Cafe at 2701 Harbor Blvd. in Costa Mesa west of Orange Coast College (OCC).

 PLANNING YOUR FLIGHT: